rotty3000/learn-terraform-provision-eks-cluster/README.md

-# Deploy Liferay to AWS EKS
+# Deploy Liferay to EKS

 ### Login with your AWS account